Advocacy for People Seeking Asylum and Refugees

 Influence policy

 We work to create lasting, systemic change by engaging with lawmakers and advocating for legislative and policy reforms.
-By presenting evidence-based recommendations and highlighting real-world impacts, we urge governments to adopt or amend policies that uphold the rights, dignity, and well-being of forcibly displaced people.
-Our goal is to ensure that Australia’s laws and systems reflect fairness, justice, and humanity for all.
+By presenting evidence-based recommendations and highlighting real-world impacts, we urge governments to adopt or amend policies that so that they uphold the rights, dignity, and wellbeing of refugees and people seeking asylum.
+Our goal is to ensure that Australia’s laws and systems reflect fairness, justice, and humanity for all people.

-We actively engage at local, state, and federal levels to drive meaningful policy change.
+• We actively engage at local, state, and federal levels to drive meaningful policy change.
 Through strategic campaigns, public petitions, and direct dialogue with decision-makers, we raise awareness of critical issues affecting people seeking asylum and refugees.

-Our campaigns are grounded in the real-world experiences of the people we serve.
-We collect and analyse client stories, data, and research to inform our advocacy, ensuring that our recommendations are credible and impactful.
-By highlighting lived experiences and measurable outcomes, we make a compelling case for policy and service improvements that truly meet the needs of forcibly displaced people.
+• Our campaigns are grounded in the real-world experiences of the people we serve.
+We collect and analyse client stories, data and research to inform our advocacy, ensuring our recommendations are credible and impactful.
+By highlighting lived experiences and measurable outcomes, we make a compelling case for policy and service improvements that truly meet the needs of people seeking asylum and refugees.

-We actively engage with local communities to build widespread support for refugee rights and social inclusion.
-Through educational workshops, public events, and collaborative projects, we foster understanding, challenge misconceptions, and inspire action.
+• We actively engage with local communities to build widespread support for refugee rights and social inclusion.
+Through educational workshops, public events and collaborative projects, we foster understanding, challenge misconceptions and inspire action.
 By mobilising community members, we create a supportive environment where refugees and people seeking asylum can thrive.

 (02) 9727 9290